Pressures Facing Commercial Truck Drivers

-If you or someone you know has been in an accident with a commercial truck, and is dealing with personal injury, however severe, it is in your best interest to contact a personal injury attorney as soon as possible.
+If you or someone you know has been in an accident with a commercial truck and is dealing with personal injury, however severe, it is in your best interest to contact a personal injury attorney at (713) 225-5050 as soon as possible.
 Only a qualified attorney can evaluate your case and determine whether or not you may be eligible for a personal injury claim.

 Personal Injury Attorneys in Houston, Texas

-For those residing in the greater Houston area in Texas, the skilled personal injury attorneys Charles J. Argento serve as the premier personal injury legal resource for those dealing with personal injury matters, including clients who have been involved in trucking accidents.
-Our attorneys are highly trained in all aspects of personal injury litigation, and can work with you to build a case that secures the maximum settlement for your injuries.
+For those residing in the greater Houston area in Texas, the skilled personal injury attorney Charles J. Argento serves as the premier personal injury legal resource for those dealing with personal injury matters, including clients who have been involved in trucking accidents.
+Our attorneys are highly trained in all aspects of personal injury litigation and can work with you to build a case that secures the maximum settlement for your injuries.